LightSun/android-style/README.md

 ## issue
    * if you have a good suggestion  about this, please tell me.
 Thanks!
    * This is just a beginning, may have bugs ,  so if you have any question , please tell me . i will do my best to resolve it.
 Thanks !

+## hope
+i like technology. especially the open-source technology.And pevious i didn't contribute to it caused by i am a little lazy, but now i really want to do some for the open-source.
+So i hope to share and communicate with the all of you.

 ### How to use
    in gradle:  wait...